 Durga Puja in Mumbai

 Durga Puja in Mumbai has a vibe of its own.
-Though the traditions followed here are quite similar to those at Kolkata, yet there’s a touch of modernity to the whole feeling of celebration.
+Though the traditions followed here are quite similar to those in Kolkata, there’s a touch of modernity to the whole feeling of celebration.
 With more than a hundred pandals dotting the city’s landscape, you can have a great time pandal hopping in Mumbai and enjoying the gala spectacle.

 Things to Do

 • Make sure to visit the pandals in Powai, Lokhandwala, Shivaji Park, Andheri, and Chembur.
+There are many decent hotels in Mumbai around this area for a delightful stay.

 • Visit the Balkanji Bari Durga Puja in Santa Cruz to not just get to see the deity’s idol but to get a glimpse of a few matinee idols as well.
 It’s the household puja of the Mukherjee family where every year Kajol, Rani Mukherjee, Tanuja, and other members of the family gather for the festivities.